 What is the significance of this project?

 The first contacts between Native Americans and Viking Age European explorers reconnected the people of the "Old World" and the "New World" for the first time since our species left Africa.
 Icelandic sagas suggest this took place somewhere along the maritime coasts of Canada or New England.

-Linking fire-starters in the archaeological collections from L'Anse aux Meadows to sources in Newfoundland or beyond will help us learn how well the Vikings knew the area around their site, how far they traveled, and hopefully where their first contacts with Native Americans took place.
+Our work on the archaeological collections from L'Anse aux Meadows will help us learn how well the Vikings knew the area around their site, how far they traveled, and hopefully where their first contacts with Native Americans took place.

 What are the goals of the project?